This story originally appeared in the Spring 2020 issue of Plastics Recycling Update. Subscribe today for access to all print content.

 As global markets for recyclables have tumbled, the pressure on processors has increased enormously.
-As the graph above illustrates, the net cost of collection and sorting financed by the brand owners has skyrocketed.
+As the graph below illustrates, the net cost of collection and sorting financed by the brand owners has skyrocketed.
 Prior to 2017, when revenues for commodity sales were greater, net costs remained relatively stable.
 But since then, Quebec’s curbside recycling programs’ net costs have raised significantly to a total of $200 million (Canadian), or approximately $250 per ton (this translates to roughly $188 per ton in U.S. dollars).
 It’s also important to note that through this time of rising costs, the printed paper and packaging recovery has plateaued at around 65%.

 This demonstrates that Quebec’s EPR system has not been successful in fighting the end-market crisis for recyclable materials.
 While market conditions were good, no major funding in recycling infrastructure was made and the province remained dependent on exports.

 It is true that some work was done to improve bale quality, especially for material with higher value on the market (for instance, OCC or PET bottles), and this did help provide some domestic end users with recycled materials.
 But, by and large, without proper investments in end-of-life management, even materials with high recovery rates have not been consistently used as input for manufacturers and their brand owner clients.